Subject · Law

 Evaluation in essay questions

-Some questions ask students to evaluate the law — discussing whether a rule is satisfactory, whether reform should be adopted.
-Strong essays evaluate against named criteria: clarity, certainty, fairness, social policy.
+Some questions ask students to evaluate the law: discussing whether a rule is satisfactory, or whether reform should be adopted.
+Strong essays evaluate against named criteria such as clarity, certainty, fairness, and social policy.
 They reference Law Commission proposals, academic critique, and recent appellate court tensions.
 Tutors drill explicit evaluation frameworks.

 Current legal developments